microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 } // namespace dx
 ```

-See the Type Interpretations section of [0029] for more information.
+See the Type Interpretations section of [Proposal 0029] for more information.

 ### enum MatrixLayout